-Electronic Funds Transfer (EFT) and how it works
+Electronic Funds Transfer (EFT) payment & how it works

 If you own a small business, you know the importance of getting paid quickly.
 Although there was a time when cash and cheques ruled, these days, reliable payment means electronic — more specifically, Electronic Funds Transfer (EFT).